This homemade fresh salsa is so good you’ll never buy it from the grocery store again!

 - 6 cloves garlic, minced

 - 1 small bunch cilantro, chopped

-- 2 tsp salt – more or less to taste
+- 2 teaspoons salt – more or less to taste

 Bonus: It freezes well!
-Store in zip top freezer bags, and thaw when you're ready to have more.
-I lay mine flat so that I can stack a few bags.
+Store in zip top freezer bags, and then thaw when you're ready to have more.
+I lay mine flat so that I can stack a few bags in the freezer.